-If you put it all together, it looks like this.
-This is one set:
+If you put it all together, one set looks like this:

 We can break it down like this: